SzymonNowakowski/DIY_wall_panel/README.md

 - Glue the frame with the panel proper
 - Mount the panel on your wall with 4 mounting screws.
 As the thing is quite heavy, consider using at least 8 mm wall plugs.
 - As your kids might get the idea to unmount the panel from the wall, you might consider masking the 4 mounting screw heads with a silicone.
 - Let your family draw with crayons, pens, etc. on the mounted panel.
-Actually they will draw and paint on it in all assembly steps.
+Actually, they will draw and paint on it in all assembly steps.

 **EXPLANATION:** The unique reason I chose to use 2 layers of 4 mm for a grid, not one 8 mm layer, is that the laser cutting workshop I work with doesn't cut 8 mm plywodd.
 They cut 3, 4, 6 and 12 mm plywood only.

 **DISCLAIMER:** I do NOT recommend this design as a toy for children.
 On the other hand, it *would be* great for their cognitive skills, dexterity and eye-hand connection.
 It is you who know your children best.
-Please carefully think if my recommendations for tools, glue, screws and nuts are adequate for **your** children, considering their age, abilities, suffocation danger and so on, **before** *you* make *your* decision.
+Please carefully think if my recommendations for tools, glue, screws and nuts are adequate for **your** children, considering their age, abilities, danger of suffocation and so on, **before** *you* make *your* decision.
 Ultimately, it is you who are responsible for your children safety.
 If you decide, against my recommendation, to provide your children with this wall panel as a toy, **make sure you supervise your children playing with it at all times** and **do not leave your child with the panel, screws nor tools unattended**.